fedibtc/fedi-alpha/README.md

 So soon this will get even easier as we are working with several partners to bring 1-click installs to enthusiasts everywhere.

-### 3. Contribute to Fedimint and Build out your own modules
+## 3. Contribute to Fedimint and Build out your own modules

-The Fedimint COmmunity The Fedi app is designed to be extensible and interoperable with the best of Bitcoin.

-We use open standards to allow you to write your own applications that work with the Fedi app.

-Accounts are managed from your key (via LNURL-Auth), restore your wallet and restore access to every site you have an account on.

-Need to send or withdraw to the wallet, just use simple WebLN integration to move money to your favorite sites.

-More than this, Fedimint is a modular open source protocol.
+The Fedimint Community has been building rapidly over the last year to get to this point, but there's still plenty of work to do and ways to get involved.
+From managing and automating lightning gateways to building out new modules, documentation and contrinbuting to the core consensus code Fedimint is an opensource protocol that will benefit from your involvement.

-You can write any consensus application or any smart contract you want in Rust and run it right there in the fedimint.
-Simple, Scalable and Safe.
+With Fedimints you can run any smart contract you want in Rust, inside the Fedimint.

-Check out some examples from the [Fedi and Epoch VC hackathon from January 2023](https://www.fedi.xyz/blog/fedimint-hackaton-winners).

-To get started with development you can launch a ready to go developer environment on clovyr.
+Early this year (January 2023) [Fedi and Epoch VC sposnosed a fedimint module hackathon](https://www.fedi.xyz/blog/fedimint-hackaton-winners) to show what could be done.
+This sparked a wave of ideas in the communtiy such a [Fedipools](https://www.discreetlog.com/fedipool/) and [Stabilty Pools](https://thebitcoinmanual.com/articles/fedimint-stability-pool/).

+If you need more inspiration you can also [check out the dsicussion boards on fedimint github!](https://github.com/fedimint/fedimint/discussions)

+Now you're excited you'll want to get a development environment setup, recently we've been touring giving module development workshops using a [1-click developer setup with Clovyr](https://clovyr.app/instant/code-fedimint).

 ![clovyr_Logo_300](https://github.com/fedibtc/fedi-alpha/assets/42595944/279505fc-4d2c-419b-a178-62915d4f044f)

-1-click developer setup with Clovyr

 As always though, if you'd prefer to get into the details, please join us on [the Fedimint Discord](https://discord.gg/Nz6jUj4q) to learn more about setting up your developer environment through Nix or head to the [introduction for contributors](https://github.com/fedibtc/fedimint-fedi/blob/master/docs/contributing.md)